There were a few factors that culminated in this post:

 I nodded.
 “I don’t really either.”

-She gave me a look that I avoided.
+She gave me a look that seemed to ask, then why did you buy them?
+I pretended not to notice.

 “Why don’t we just try them all?”
 I suggested, already reaching for an armful of bottles.
 “We can’t make drinks if we don’t know what they taste like.”